Web Design

 Why We're Moving Beyond Monolithic Web Design

-Traditional CMS platforms (like WordPress or Drupal) often bundle content management, frontend presentation, and plugin functionality into a single codebase.
+Traditional CMS platforms (like WordPress or Drupal) often bundle content management, frontend presentation, and plugin functionality into a single codebase, resembling a monolithic architecture.
 While this can work for small sites, it quickly creates bottlenecks:

 • Every change requires dev and design coordination